adrianvic/OpenStars/README.md

 - colorama

 ### Database configuration
-OpenStars supports SQL and MongoDB, pick one and put your database connection parameters in `config.json`.
+OpenStars supports SQL and MongoDB (not working currently), pick one and put your database connection parameters in `config.json`.
 ```
 "DBBackend": "sql or mongodb",
 ```